marcpt98/GenesisEngine/README.md

 - Pol Juan Santos: https://github.com/Sauko22
 - Marc Palma Turon: https://github.com/marcpt98

+## Skeletal Animation
+### General Info
+- The model that is loaded into the scene starts in the original pose.
+- In the Hierarchy window can be seen the bone hierarchy, the gameobject with mesh and texture data and the main gameobject that manages the animation.

+### Animation Inspector
+With the main gameobject selected, all the component animation options can be seen in the inspector:
+  - Enabled: Enable/Disable update of the component.
+  - Path: Shows the assets and library path of the animation.
+  - Animation info: Shows the channels, duration of the animation that is currently on progress, ticks and the progress of the current animation.
+  - Show Bones: Enable/Disable the inside skeleton (activate wireframe in order to see it).
+  - UID: Resource UID.

+### Play/Pause/Stop/Resume
+- Play: In order to see the character animated and the differents animations this button must be pressed.
+- Stop: At any time of the animation, this button can be pressed in order to return to the original character position.
+- Pause/Resume: While play is enabled, this button can be pressed in order to stop the animation in the current frame.
+If this button is pressed again, the animation continues.

+### Play Animations
+This model has a total of 3 animations:
+- Idle: This is the default animation.
+It'll be played when Play button is pressed or when another animation has finished.
+- Walk: This animation can be triggered by holding key "2".
+It'll be played until the key is released.
+- Attack: This animation can be triggered by pressing key "1".
+It'll perform an attack and, after the animation, if the key "2" is still pressed will return to the walk animation and if not, it'll return to idle.
+This animation can be triggered either in the idle or walking animation.

 ## Controls:
   To freely move the camera in the scene, the scene window must be selected or focused.